knut0815/HESYSOPT/README.rst

+**NOTE: This tool is not developed anymore and its functionatilies will be incoporated in the oeomf solph library approx. end of summer 2017 (~ oemof v0.2)**

 HESYSOPT stands for "Heating System Optimization Tool" and is a free, open source tool to simulate district heating systems.
 It is developed in Python and based on the open energy modelling framework (https://github.com/oemof/oemof),